Pennsylvania environmental organization cuts retrieval time from hours to seconds.

 “The Chester County system demonstrates how the value of DocStar – speed, simplicity, and efficiency – can be maximized through seamless integration with a critical business application,” said Thomas Franceski, DocStar president.
 “Integration can provide users with fingertip access to our imaging system’s powerful document management capabilities in a transparent, end-to-end process that doesn’t interrupt their everyday work.”

 According to District officials, this solution has increased operational efficiency and responsiveness, helping the organization to fulfill its mission of providing civic leadership in land use and conservation for this county of 433,000 people.
 And the solution’s map-based interface is easy to use for non-technical workers.

 The solution links powerful search and retrieval capabilities of the imaging system from DocStar with ArcMap (ArcView version 8.1), GIS and mapping software from ESRI, the world leader in GIS technology with more than one million users.
-This is the first such integration of DocStar with a customer line of business application, and the company is actively pursing many others.
+This is the first such integration of DocStar with a custom line of business application, and the company is actively pursuing many others.

 District officials say that the DocStar-GIS solution has slashed the amount of time needed for information retrieval and management reporting compared with paper-based document management.
 Response to requests for information has been reduced from as much as three days to less than five minutes.

 “The system is a faster, more efficient way to run our business,” explained Daniel J. Greig, district manager.
 “We used to spend hours at a time just chasing paper, which meant that it would take about a half day just to find the information necessary to compile a report on our basic business activities.
 Now, we get a quick visual view of where our information is, and we can do the same report in less than a half-hour from start to finish.